Should You Buy a Home Standby Generator?

 Grid experts warn that as climate-charged weather gets fiercer—and America’s aging infrastructure strains under higher demand—outages will only become more frequent and longer-lasting.
 If you work from home, depend on refrigerated medications, or simply want to keep the lights on when the neighborhood goes dark, a standby generator can be one of the smartest resilience upgrades you make for your home.

-Power reliability is becoming less certain across many parts of the country, and the consequences of lengthy outages reach far beyond mere inconvenience.
-Between an aging electrical grid and a climate that serves up everything from ice storms to sweltering heat waves, installing a standby generator is no longer a luxury—it’s a practical safeguard for your comfort, safety, and wallet.
+Power reliability is becoming less certain across many parts of the country, and the consequences of lengthy outages reach far beyond inconvenience.
+Between an aging electrical grid and a climate that serves up everything from ice storms to summer heat waves, installing a standby generator is a practical safeguard for your comfort, safety, and wallet.

-Severe weather events are ramping up in both frequency and intensity.
-Heavy ice can snap mature trees, late‑season blizzards weigh down power lines, and fast‑moving thunderstorms can blow through with little warning.
-When the grid fails, a properly sized generator restores power within seconds, keeping the lights on, the HVAC system running, and daily routines undisturbed until crews complete repairs.
+Severe weather events are increasing in both frequency and intensity.
+A properly sized generator restores power within seconds, keeping your lights on, HVAC running, and daily routines undisturbed until crews finish repairs.

 Understanding Home Generator Options